Yoast SEO tweaks to perform right after WordPress setup

 Even when reading the actual feeds, you can improve the visibility and findability of your content by using meta tags solely made for social media sharing.
 These so-called “Open Graph” meta tags work for Facebook, Twitter, and Pinterest.

-When setting up, you can add your social media accounts such as Facebook, Twitter, and Instagram to Yoast.
+When setting up, you can add your social media accounts such as Facebook, Twitter, and Instagram to Yoast SEO.
 You simply do this by typing the user or page names/addresses from those third-party websites:

 They ask you for the account names in their configuration wizard but you can also add your social media whereabouts later on in the Yoast SEO menu under the menu item “social.”